supersoulfighter/python-2048/README.md

 # Python 2048 Plus Clone

-A feature-complete clone of 2048 Plus implemented in Python using Pygame and ThorPy.
+A clone of 2048 Plus implemented in Python using Pygame and ThorPy.

 ## Features
 - Classic 2048 gameplay with all 2048 Plus powerups
-- Smooth animations using the tween library
 - Persistent high scores
-- Keyboard and mouse controls
-- Modern UI using ThorPy

 ## Setup
 1. Install dependencies: